benjamincanac/nuxt-nation/slides.md

 </div>

 <!--
-Let's go through the key integrations in Nuxt UI v3:
+Nuxt UI automatically install 3 modules for you:

-First, Nuxt Icon gives you access to over 200k icons from Iconify with zero setup.
+[click] Nuxt Icon gives you access to over 200k icons from Iconify with zero setup.
 You can use any icon from icones.js.org and even create custom local collections.

-Next, Nuxt Fonts provides automatic font optimization.
+[click] Nuxt Fonts provides automatic font optimization.
 Just declare your fonts in CSS and it handles all the loading and optimization behind the scenes.

-Finally, Nuxt Color Mode enables easy light/dark theme switching.
+[click] Nuxt Color Mode enables easy light/dark theme switching.
 It detects system preferences and integrates seamlessly with all UI components.
 -->

 ---